25 Best WordPress Alternatives + Which One to Use For Your Website

 Basically, rather than having to circulate content yourself or drive traffic to your blog, Medium will show your content to other users.
 This is a great way to start building a small following if you haven't made a name for yourself yet.Try Medium

-For a mix of content-driven and image-rich sites, Tumblr is a great platform with blogging features that also includes a social networking aspect.
+For a mix of content-driven and image-rich sites, Tumblr is a great platform with blogging features that also includes a social networking aspect (and there are many ways to make money from Tumblr).

 Again, Tumblr is a publishing platform rather than a CMS but it does allow for some basic customization.